 Fiery folk hymns in heartwarming harmony... just for the joy of it!

-There are two regular singings in Scotland (in normal times), one in Glasgow on the first Friday of every month and one in Edinburgh on the third Friday.
+There are two regular singings in Scotland, one in Glasgow on the first Friday of every month and one in Edinburgh which (since 2024) is now on the third Tuesday.

 News

-The Scottish All-day Sacred Harp Singing, the first since the pandemic, is in Paisley on Saturday 8 July 2023.
+The Scottish All-day Sacred Harp Singing was in Paisley (for the first time) on Saturday 8 July 2023.
 More here.

 Scotland's first all-day Shenandoah Harmony singing was in Edinburgh on 19 October 2019 at Gorgie Dalry Stenhouse Church of Scotland. minutes here. https://www.facebook.com/events/1102124769982459/